magicmatteo/graduation_renamer/readme.md

 You will need to have a **copy** of the last 7 years worth of student photos.
 You will need to remove any non applicable classes and prepare the folder structure as below.

 The database is built based on their grade 6 photo names.
-If the grade 6 photo names are in format *"firstname_lastname.jpg"* you will need to pass in a command line switch that will ensure the photos are renamed to lastname_firstname.
+If the grade 6 photo names are in format *"firstname_lastname.jpg"* you will need to answer *'n'* in the menu prompt.
-The command line switch is **--first-last**

-If the grade 6 photo names are already last_first, run app without any switches.

 Any photos that are unable to match will be put inside a folder called "failures-move-manually"